Top Writing Tips

 Know our story.

-Read our undergraduate and graduate profiles online.
+Read our undergraduate, graduate, and law profiles online.
 Keep up with the latest institutional news.
 Follow our sports teams.
 Follow the institution on social media.
 Watch the videos on our YouTube channel.
 Go to events on campus.
 Help your audience understand how the members of our community live our vision, purpose, and values.

 Know our numbers.